Rhardin94/GifTastic/README.md

 ![favorites section with gif added](/assets/screenshots/favorite.jpg)

-The user may also clear gifs from their favorite section to start fresh with the 'Clear Favorite' Button
+The user may also clear gifs from their favorite section to start fresh with the 'Clear Favorite' Button.

 ![clear favorite button](/assets/screenshots/clear.jpg)